DanielMiller2000/TrustScore/README.md

 ## Contributing

-We welcome contributions!
-Feel free to fork the repository, create pull requests, or submit issues to improve the project.
+We welcome contributions from the community!
+Fork the repository, create pull requests, or submit issues to help improve the platform.

 ---